microsoft/playwright/docs/src/installation.md

 Developers can opt-in in this mode via exporting `PLAYWRIGHT_BROWSERS_PATH=$HOME/pw-browsers` in their `.bashrc`.
 :::

-## Install behind the firewall or proxy
+## Install behind a firewall or a proxy

 By default, Playwright downloads browsers from Microsoft CDN.